RefilweSethunya/My-AWS-re-Start-Journey-2025/awsrestart-main/management-monitoring-and-automation/mma-labs/mma-lab-1.md

      - Endpoint: Entered a valid email address
    - Create
    - AWS Management Console > Subscriptions
-2. Create a CloudWatch alarm
+2. Created a CloudWatch alarm
    - AWS Management Console > Cloudwatch > Metrics > All metrics
    - AWS Management Console > Cloudwatch > Metrics > EC2 > Per-Instance Metrics > Select the check box with CPUUtilization as the Metric name for the Stress Test
    - Alarms > All alarms > Create alarm > Select metric > EC2 > Per-Instance Metrics > Select the check box with CPUUtilization as the Metric name for the Stress Test instance name > Metric > On the Specify metric and conditions page configure: